Latent Action Priors for Locomotion with Deep Reinforcement Learning: Method

 \textbf{Reward.} We use the default rewards of the environments and call them task reward $r_{task}$.
-For the baselines with style rewards an additional style reward term $r_{style}$ is added.
+For the experiments with style rewards, we add an additional reward term $r_{style}$.
 This style component encourages the agent to behave similarly to the expert.
-The reference style corresponds to the same gait cycle of expert demonstration used to obtain the latent action priors.
-The full reward then is
+The full reward then reads